 The top line of the display will show the current output resolution selected.
-The default output resolution is 720p60.

 Some units will have a limited number of output resolutions depending on their function (e.g. Down Converters are more limited than Video Scalers).

-1024 x 7 68 60Hz HDCP (Active) On
+1024 x 768 60Hz (Active) HDCP On